python/cpython/Doc/c-api/unicode.rst

    Coerce an encoded object *obj* to an Unicode object and return a reference with incremented refcount.

-   String and other char buffer compatible objects are decoded according to the given encoding and using the error handling defined by errors.
+   :class:`bytes`, :class:`bytearray` and other char buffer compatible objects are decoded according to the given encoding and using the error handling defined by errors.
 Both can be *NULL* to have the interface use the default values (see the next section for details).

    All other objects, including Unicode objects, cause a :exc:`TypeError` to be set.